catrone3/SR5-Macros/README.md

 ### Contributors
 Discord names are used, github accounts are linked where known

+#### catrone3
+- remove-duplicate-items
+    - has an issue getting every duplicate still, possible issue in string comparison
+- Control-Rig (Effect Macro)
+    - weapons do not get accuracy modified currently
+- spirit summoning
+    - not applying powers to created actor

 #### T.J.
 - Armor Spell (Effect Macro)
 - Increase Refleces (Effect Macro)